Working Group History of Science (AG Wissenschaftsgeschichte)

-The AG Wissenschaftsgeschichte, currently convened by Anna Echterhölter, Sebastian Felten, and Nils Güttler, meets for a Jour Fixe, normally on the third Monday of the month, from 3-5 pm.
+The Working Group History of Science (AG Wissenschaftsgeschichte) at the University of Vienna was founded in 1992 and previously convened by Mitchell Ash and Marianne Klemun.
+It is currently convened by Anna Echterhölter, Sebastian Felten, and Nils Güttler, and meets for a Jour Fixe.
 Members and invited guests discuss their own research based on pre-circulated work in progress. [more]

 Haushaltsbücher in der Sammlung Frauennachlässe